 Modern: The modern techniques include liking and commenting on the prospect’s social posts.
 Sellers can also share content with a prospect that addresses their business challenges.
 These techniques allow buyers to engage with sellers when it is convenient for them, not the other way around.

-Through this messaging strategy, sellers can personalize their outreach by referring to news about the prospect’s company, add a specific piece of content that addresses the challenges they face, and a soft call-to-action to induce a response.
+Through this messaging strategy, sellers can personalize their customer interactions by referring to news about the prospect’s company, add a specific piece of content that addresses the challenges they face, and a soft call-to-action to induce a response.
+This increases the positive sentiment of personal connections and helps to build and create relationships and sales opportunities.

 How to use both: Modern selling techniques often achieve more success at this stage because they leverage tools that previously did not exist.
 Regardless of the tools used, the goal is the same: sellers should attempt to build a long-term relationship with a prospect built on trust by providing value.